JohnVinyard/matching-pursuit/experiments/e_2022_2_15/readme.md

 - constant and low noise rate to avoid beating approaching 10-20hz
 - only allow positive noise coefficients?
 - try a noise model that doesn't use FFT

+seems to be caused by crowding in higher bands where spacing becomes more logarithmic

+- linear in first two bands and log thereafter

+or, as linear seems to help with learning: linear bands with adversarial loss?